cmbappleby/gis_remote_sensing_projects/README.md

-# GIS project from my graduate classes at Idaho State Univeristy.
+# GIS projects from my graduate classes at Idaho State Univeristy.